Switch (2011 film): Plot

-Sophie Malaterre, an unemployed Canadian graphic designer, spontaneously accepts a chance of a holiday abroad: from an acquaintance, Claire Marras, she learns of a website called "Switch", through which she can temporarily swap her home for someone else’s.
+Sophie Malaterre, an unemployed Canadian graphic designer, spontaneously accepts a chance of a holiday abroad when she learns of a website called "Switch", through which she can temporarily swap her home for someone else's.
 Sophie arranges a swap for a Paris apartment owned by a woman called Bénédicte Serteaux.
 They exchange their apartment keys by mail and Sophie flies to Paris.

-On arrival, Sophie is delighted with her “holiday” apartment, although she notices one room is locked and she has not been provided with the key.
-However, happy to be in Paris, she enjoys a day sightseeing in the city.
-She briefly meets a young man called Kourosh, who gives her his phone number so she can call him for a date.
-Back at the apartment, Sophie prepares a meal with food from the refrigerator, which she eats in the garden within sight of the Eiffel Tower.
-She takes photos and sends them to Claire with a message.

-The next morning Sophie wakes feeling groggy and unwell.
-She takes a shower to refresh herself, but is alarmed when a police task force storm into the apartment and proceed to search it.
-In the locked room, a headless corpse is found; the man is Thomas Huygens, the boyfriend of Benedicte Serteaux.
-Believing Sophie to be Benedicte, the police arrest her.
+On arrival, Sophie is delighted with her “holiday” apartment, although she notices one room is locked, and she has not been provided with the key.
+While out in the city, she briefly meets a young man called Kourosh, who gives her his phone number so she can call him for a date.
+The next morning, police storm into the apartment and proceed to search it.
+In the locked room, a headless corpse of Thomas Huygens, the boyfriend of Bénédicte Serteaux is discovered.
+The police arrest Sophie, believing her to be Bénédicte.